crystal-data/num.cr/README.md

     github: crystal-data/num.cr
 ```

-## Getting started with Num.cr
+Several third-party libraries are required to use certain features of `Num.cr`.
+They are:

+- BLAS
+- LAPACK
+- OpenCL
+- ClBlast

+While not at all required, they provide additional functionality than is
+provided by the basic library.

+## Just show me the code

-The core data structure of Num.cr is the `Tensor`, a flexible N-dimensional data structure.
+The core data structure implemented by `Num.cr` is the `Tensor`, an N-dimensional
+data structure.
+A `Tensor` supports slicing, mutation, permutation, reduction,
+and accumulation.
+A `Tensor` can be a view of another `Tensor`, and can support
+either C-style or Fortran-style storage.

+### Creation

-There are many ways to initialize a `Tensor`, or a `ClTensor` if you need GPU accelerated
+There are many ways to initialize a `Tensor`.
+Most creation methods can
-operations.
+allocate a `Tensor` backed by either `CPU` or `GPU` based storage.

 ```crystal
 [1, 2, 3].to_tensor